 |Top Secret Rosies: The Female Computers of WWII||2010||World War II||Centered around interviews with some of the original ENIAC programmers.
 There is film (not just stills) of Vannever Bush's Differential Analyzer and ENIAC itself in action, as well as the woman computers seated at their desktop mechanical calculators, supplemented by stock footage of 1930s-40s IBM equipment, war production, and the war itself, not well-checked (for example, B-29s are used to illustrate the B-17 bombing missions over Germany).|

-Another possible candidate is Enigma (2001), a fictionalized story of the World War II code breakers at Bletchley Park, but I haven't seen it.
+Another possible candidate is Enigma (2001), a fictionalized story of the World War II code breakers at Bletchley Park.

 Numerous films made in the 1950s, 60s, and 70s include stock footage of card sorters and/or spinning reel-to-reel magnetic tapes.
 The 1957 Tracy-and-Hepburn movie Desk Set features an impressive but fictional 1950s "electronic brain".